Vilos92/copyparty-tunnel/README.md

 This repository provides a `Dockerfile` to run a `copyparty` fileserver.
 It is designed to be securely exposed to the internet using a Cloudflare Tunnel, which is managed within the container.

-View the Docker Hub repository for this image: [greglinscheid/copyparty-tunnel](https://hub.docker.com/r/greglinscheid/copyparty-tunnel)
+View the GitHub Container Registry package for this image: **[ghcr.io/vilos92/copyparty-tunnel](https://github.com/Vilos92/copyparty-tunnel/pkgs/container/copyparty-tunnel)**

 ---